 We will always strive to support good relations between our customers and within our neighbourhoods.
-However, it is important to recognise that there may be occasions where the conduct or issues being reported to us are considered general living or everyday life and options to address this will be exhausted, and no further action can be taken.
+However, it is important to recognise that there may be occasions where the conduct or issues being reported to us are considered general living or everyday life and no further action can be taken.